 1 tsp bicarbonate soda

-1 cup good quality dark or milk chocolate pieces
+1 cup good quality dark chocolate chunks or buttons *

 Optional – For the frosting